Dispute an Expiation

 Don’t delay payment just because you can’t decide what to do.
 Failure to pay or take any other action within 28 days will result in costs being added to the fine.
 If you believe there is a good reason for you not to pay the fine, you can:

-* Write or email our Parking Administration Section, GPO Box 1732, Adelaide SA 5001, or firstname.lastname@example.org explaining your objection.
+- Write to our Parking Expiations Processing Team, GPO Box 1732, Adelaide SA 5001, explaining your objections.
 Please include your contact details, the Infringement Number and the vehicle registration.

 The offence rule information is on your original Expiation Notice.

-Note: If you have multiple Notices, please select the Rule relating to each offence and address seperately.
+Note: If you have multiple Notices, please select the Rule relating to each offence and address separately.